angelnga/School_District_Analysis/README.md

 ## Summary

 - After reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, student sample size has decreased.
 Anything that related to Thomas High School has affacted changes in analysis result as the math, reading and overall passing score has count into the analysis:
-  - Increased in Math and reading scores by grade
+  - Increased 25.53% in overall scores Thomas High School grades
-  - Increased in Scores by school spending
+  - Increased 6.4% overall scores in school with per student budget range between $630-644
-  - Increased in Scores by school size
+  - Increased 5.2% overall scores in school students range between 1000 to 2000
-  - Increased in Scores by school type
+  - Increased 3.2% overall scores in Charter school type